State-Based Architecture

 Implementation Considerations

-1. Context Density Calibration:
+1. Context Density Calibration (Entropy Control in Practice):

 2. Action Sequencing: